optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_parameters.rst

 .. _params:

 ===============================
-How to Specify Start Parameters
+How to specify start parameters
 ===============================

 The ``params`` DataFrame is an important concept in estimagic.
 It collects